andsunds/ShockLib/README.md

 # ShockLib
-A library of programs surrounding the semi-analytical shocks developed here at the plasma theory group, Chalmers University of Technology.
+A library of scripts pertaining to the calculation of semi-analytical shocks and how to export them to Gkyl.
+This library has been developed at the Plasma Theory group, Chalmers University of Technology, by Andréas Sundström (c) 2018.

 The Matlab library contains, among others, two packages: Shock_pkg and Shock_pkg_old.
 These packages contain the differnent Shock classes used to calculate a shock.
 The old package is no longer maintained and not recommended.